 * * * * *

 (b) Incorporation by reference.
-(1) Material listed in paragraph (c) and (d) of this section with an EPA approval date prior to January 1, 2017, for Georgia was approved for incorporation by reference by the Director of the Federal Register in accordance with 5 U.S.C.
+(1) Material listed in paragraphs (c) and (d) of this section with an EPA approval date prior to October 1, 2018, was approved for incorporation by reference by the Director of the Federal Register in accordance with 5 U.S.C.
 552(a) and 1 CFR part 51.
 Material is incorporated as it exists on the date of the approval, and notice of any change in the material will be published in the Federal Register.
-Entries in paragraph (c) and (d) of this section with EPA approval dates after January 1, 2017, for Georgia will be incorporated by reference in the next update to the SIP compilation.
+Entries in paragraph (c) and (d) of this section with EPA approval dates after October 1, 2018, for Georgia will be incorporated by reference in the next update to the SIP compilation.

 (2) EPA Region 4 certifies that the rules/regulations provided by EPA in the SIP compilation at the addresses in paragraph (b)(3) of this section are an exact duplicate of the officially promulgated State rules/regulations which have been approved as part of the State Implementation Plan as of the dates referenced in paragraph (b)(1) of this section.

-(3) Copies of the materials incorporated by reference may be inspected at the Region 4 EPA Office at 61 Forsyth Street SW., Atlanta, GA 30303.
+(3) Copies of the materials incorporated by reference may be inspected at the Region 4 EPA Office at 61 Forsyth Street SW, Atlanta, GA 30303.
 To obtain the material, please call (404) 562-9022.
-You may inspect the material with an EPA approval date prior to January 1, 2017, for Georgia at the National Archives and Records Administration.
-For information on the Start Printed Page 41340availability of this material at NARA go to: http://www.archives.gov/federal-register/cfr/ibr-locations.html.
+You may inspect the material with an EPA approval date prior to October 1, 2018, for Georgia at the National Archives and Records Administration.
+For information on the availability of this material at NARA go to: http://www.archives.gov/federal-register/cfr/ibr-locations.html.